jotd666/scramble500/README.md

 ISSUES:

+- rockets that are very low in landscape disappear too soon / kill ship and trash memory: lock scroll to test!!!!!!

 - level 5 bottom part was too low fixing this changes other parts so maybe there's a disrepancy (also because ground level varies between levels)